SeppPenner/AutoImageTurner/README.md

 AutoImageTurner und AutoImageTurnInCSharp
 ===========================================
-Rotating images based on the 'orientation' EXIF tag with JHEAD software
+Rotating images based on the 'orientation' EXIF tag with JHEAD software.

 AutoImageTurnInCSharp: Kind of a 'library' for CSharp  on how to rotate images based on the 'orientation' EXIF tag.